rsukla-handy/deploy-service/README.md

 # consumer.yaml

-- Contains for response and request for consumer service
+- Contains response and request for consumer service